LGBTQ+ Partner Abuse

-- Many of the justice system interventions that have been helpful to cisgender and heterosexual survivors look different for LGBTQ+ people.
-For example, a survivor may worry what will happen to his partner, who is trans, if he calls the police to report an assault.
-What will happen to his partner if he is arrested?
-Will he be held in a facility that matches his gender identity?
-Will he face the risk of assault and harm if he is incarcerated?
+- Many of the justice system interventions that have helped cisgender and heterosexual survivors look different for LGBTQ+ people.
+For example, a survivor may worry about what will happen to their partner, who is trans, if they call the police to report an assault.
+What will happen to their partner if they’re arrested?
+Will they be held in a facility that matches their gender identity?
+Will they face the risk of assault and harm if incarcerated?

-- Using services such as the legal system or shelters means that a LGBTQ+ person may have to “come out,” which is a complex decision because of the way our culture has traditionally oppressed and marginalized LGBTQ+ people.
+- Using services such as the legal system or shelters means that an LGBTQ+ person may have to “come out,” which is a complex decision because of how our culture has traditionally oppressed and marginalized LGBTQ+ people.

 - Supportive services may minimize LGBTQ+ domestic violence.
-Service providers may be ignorant of the severity of lesbian/gay battering or uncomfortable working with this specific population.
-They may lack knowledge of how to work with LGBTQ+ people in culturally competent ways, leaving a survivor in the unenviable position of having to do extra advocacy and education around their identity, while trying to deal with the impacts of their partner’s abuse.
+Service providers may be ignorant of the severity of LGBTQ+ battering or uncomfortable working with this specific population.
+They may lack knowledge of how to work with LGBTQ+ people in culturally competent ways, leaving a survivor in the unenviable position of having to do extra advocacy and education around their identity while trying to deal with their partner’s impacts’ abuse.

-- The myth that lesbian/gay domestic violence is “mutual” prevails, as does the myth that domestic abuse only looks like men who abuse their female partners.
+- The myth that LGBTQ+ domestic violence is “mutual” prevails, as does the myth that domestic abuse only looks like men who abuse their female partners.

-- The LGBTQ+ community is often small and leaving the abusive person could mean total isolation from the rest of the community.
-Safety planning strategies must include harm reduction strategies, so that the survivor does not have to disconnect from their community in order to avoid their abuser.
+- The LGBTQ+ community is often small, and leaving the abusive person could mean total isolation from the rest of the community.
+Safety planning strategies must include harm reduction strategies so that the survivor cannot disconnect from their community to avoid their abuser.